syncfusion-content/install-docs/Common/FAQ/How-to-configure-the-Toolbox-of-Visual-Studio-Manually.md

 ---
 layout: post
 title: Installer FAQ – Configure Visual Studio toolbar | Syncfusion
-description: Learn here about the information of how to manual configuration of Syncfusion controls in Visual Studio and more details.
+description: Learn here about the information of how to manual configuration of Syncfusion<sup style="font-size:70%">&reg;</sup>  controls in Visual Studio and more details.
 platform: common
 control: Essential Studio
 documentation: ug